Home ยป Drinks

 Boba

-• Bring the water for the tapioca pearls to boil in a medium-large saucepan.
-Once boiling, add in the tapioca pearls and lower the heat to just under medium.
+• Boil the water for the tapioca pearls in a medium-large saucepan.
+Once boiling, add the tapioca pearls and lower the heat to just under medium.

 • In the meantime, prepare the brown sugar syrup.
 Add sugar and water to a small saucepan and whisk together.
-Bring to a simmer for about 3-5 minutes, or until the sugar has fully dissolved.
-Remove from heat and reserve ¼ cup, then add the rest to a medium mixing bowl.
+Bring the mixture to a simmer for about 3-5 minutes until the sugar has dissolved.
+Reserve ยผ cup, then pour the rest into a medium mixing bowl.

 • Strain the tapioca pearls through a fine-mesh strainer, rinsing them lightly.
 Transfer the pearls to the mixing bowl with the syrup and stir to combine.
-Set aside for 30-40 minutes to soak.
+Set aside and let them soak.

 Oolong tea

-• While the tapioca pearls are soaking, bring water for the tea to boil, then let it cool for a few minutes (it should be 180-200°F).
-Brew the oolong tea for 1 minute for a lighter flavor up to 5 minutes for a stronger, more earthy flavor, then remove the tea leaves.
+• Boil water for the tea until it reaches 185-205ยฐF.
+Brew the oolong tea for 2-3 minutes for a lighter flavor and up to 5 minutes for a more robust, earthy flavor, then strain the tea leaves and let the tea cool to room temperature.

 Assembly

-• Iced — For cold milk tea, let the tea cool down to room temperature.
-Add 3-4 tablespoons of tapioca pearls to your cup, then a handful of ice.
-Add 2-4 teaspoons of syrup, or to taste.
-Pour the oolong tea to ½ – ¾ of the way up, then soy milk the rest of the way.
+• Add 3-4 tablespoons of tapioca pearls to a cup, followed by a handful of ice.
+Pour 2-4 teaspoons of syrup, then the oolong tea to ยฝ – ยพ of the way up.
+Fill the rest with soy milk and stir before serving.
 Happy drinking!

 Notes